Niujunbo2002/Niujunbo2002.github.io/_pages/about.md

 Hi there 👋👋 !

-My name is Junbo Niu (牛俊博), I'm currently a junior undergraduate student at the Department of Automation at Beihang University, pursuing a B.E. degree in Science of automation.I am currently also a research intern at Shanghai AI Lab and was fortunate to be advised by Prof. Jiaqi Wang, working on VLLM(Video).
+My name is Junbo Niu (牛俊博), I'm currently a senior undergraduate student at the Department of Automation at Beihang University, majoring in Science of automation.I am currently also a research intern at Shanghai AI Lab and was fortunate to be advised by Prof. Jiaqi Wang, working on VLLM(Video).
 I will be pursuing a PhD in EECS at Peking University starting in September 2025, advised by Prof. [Bin CUI](https://cuibinpku.github.io/) and Prof. [Wentao Zhang](https://zwt233.github.io/).

 My research interests lie in the area of computer vision, deep learning and computer graphics.
 I am particularly interested in the following topics:

-MLLM, e.g. Video Language Models
+- MLLM, e.g. Video Language Models
-Image and Video Generation and Manipulation
+- Image and Video Generation and Manipulation
-Neural Scene Representations and Rendering
+- Neural Scene Representations and Rendering

 🌟🌟 I'm open to any possible discussions or collaborate opportunities.
 If you're interested in working with me, don't hesitate to drop me an email!